mreinstein/collision-2d/README.md

 so here we are!

-Note: If you're looking for higher-level 2d collision handling routine for ellipsoids vs line segments, check out https://github.com/mreinstein/collide-and-slide-2d
+Note: If you want a higher-level 2d collision handling routine for ellipsoids vs line segments, look at https://github.com/mreinstein/collide-and-slide-2d

 ## available collision checks